nicocardiel/megaradrp-cookbook/cookbook/index.rst

 Castillo Morales, Sergio Pascual Ramírez and Armando Gil de Paz.
 As the aforementioned document has become slightly outdated over time, we have decided to move the documentation to this website that allows for easier updates.
-Nicolás Cardiel López has also joined this task.
+Nicolás Cardiel López and Mario Chamorro Cazorla have also joined this task.

 **We strongly recommend using the most up-to-date information available on this webpage.**